Shopify/quilt/gems/quilt_rails/README.md

 export default App;
 ```

+**Note:** This solution works out of the box for initial server-side renders.
+If you wish to have consistent access to request headers on subsequent client-side renders, take a look at [`NetworkUniversalProvider`](https://github.com/Shopify/quilt/tree/master/packages/react-network#networkuniversalprovider).

 ##### Example: sending custom headers from Rails controller

 In some cases you may want to send custom headers from Rails to your React server.
 Quilt facilitates this case by providing consumers with a `headers` argument on the `render_react` call.